Vonage/vivid-react/README.md

 - `minor` - after adding support for a new component, or adding a new awesome feature
 - `major` - after breaking or major package changes

+## Storybook

+For test/development storybook is in game.
+Stories are generated automatically per component with no arguments/properties, fill them before using component.

 *This is the end*